my3purohit/resumeParse/README.md

 # resumeParse
-Extract keywords from a Resume job description
+Extract keywords from a Resume job description(Maven, JAVA, Object oriented design)

 The motive is to extract useful keywords from a given job description that can be added to the resume.